 Lower repair bills

 If your mobile phone camera breaks, you could face a costly repair bill or even have to buy a new phone.
+Even batteries can be costly to replace these days.
 A modular phone makes swapping out the broken component cheaper and quicker.

 Reduce electronic waste